equk/11ty-equk/src/posts/2023-06-26-Removing Luxon From Eleventy.md

 After looking at code in eleventy I noticed almost every starter template uses `luxon` for formatting dates.

-There are possibly cases where using `luxon` is beneficial but to me you are using 4MB for something that should be a small function in a few lines of code.
+There are possibly cases where using `luxon` is beneficial but in most cases, you are using 4MB for something that could be a small function in a few lines of code.

 ## Luxon Package Size